loiclec/FuzzCheck/readme.md

 ## Creating a fuzz test

 To test a function `(T) -> Bool`, you need a `FuzzerInputGenerator` to generate values of `T`.
 A `FuzzerInputGenerator` has three requirements:
-1. a property `baseInput` containing the simplest possible value of `T` (the empty array)
+1. a property `baseInput` containing the simplest possible value of `T` (e.g. the empty array)
-2. a function to slightly mutate values of `T`
+2. a function to slightly mutate values of `T` (e.g. append an element to an array)
-3. a function to generate random values of `T` (there is a default implementation of that one based on `mutators`)
+3. a function to generate random values of `T` (there is a default implementation of that one based on the mutate function)

 ```swift
 /// A protocol defining how to generate and mutate values of type Input.